michaelkarr/cs221_final_project/README.md

 # CS 221 Final Project - Michael Karr and Allison Tielking
 Welcome to our final project read me!
 Here, we will explain what each folder of our project is supposed to do.

-### Poetry-Tools-Master

-This holds our copy of the poetry tools library, which we edited to include checks for Seussian rhyme scheme and stanza that were not already part of the library.
-We specifically added anapestic tetrameter and seussian rhyme under the poetrytools/poetics.py folder.

 ### Main Folder
 #### evaluate.py